5 Best Practices for Smooth Employee Offboarding Process

 When it comes to welcoming new hires, organizations are ready to pull out all stops.
 They come up with all sort of novelties like extravagant buffets, balloons, and guided tours to celebrate the moment.
 Why?
 Because first impressions matter and all these efforts have a direct impact on the employee retention.

 However, organizations don’t put in the same effort when it comes to employee offboarding.
 Be it a voluntary resignation or an involuntary departure like a layoff, offboarding is often overlooked.
 Research suggests that only 29% of organizations have a formal employee exit management process in place.

-If employee offboarding is a part of employee’s lifecycle, why do organizations ignore it?
+If employee offboarding process is a part of employee’s lifecycle, why do organizations ignore it?
 Many don’t see a point in wasting their time and resources on employees who are leaving.
 But neglecting offboarding best practices can result in ugly backlashes like a regulatory violations, data breaches, gaps in knowledge transfers, and so on.

 Offboarding comes with its fair share of complications.
 You can’t use the same process to offboard every departing employee.
 The policies and procedures involved in offboarding differ with its types (resignation, layoff, retirement, contractual).
 But, setting up a dynamic employee exit management process with limited resources is hard.

 Here are some employee offboarding best practices that can be incorporated into your employee exit management process to offer all employees a consistent experience.

-The most crucial aspect of a good employee offboarding program is to treat employees warmly, regardless of the reason behind their departure.
+The most crucial aspect of a good employee offboarding process is to treat employees warmly, regardless of the reason behind their departure.
 Celebrate their achievements and make them feel appreciated for their efforts.
 Who knows?
 All this love can make your employees return to the organization like a boomerang.